pmoorman/growthcasts/collections/_intro/section1.md

 ---

 {: .space}
 And damnit... that's a complicated question!
-Getting people to adopt your product is stupidly hard. <span class="c--black t--bold">Here’s why so many of us struggle with selling</span>: most entrepreneurs are fundamentally builders and hustlers.
+Getting people to adopt your product is stupidly hard. <span class="c--secondary t--bold">Here’s why so many of us struggle with selling</span>: most entrepreneurs are fundamentally builders and hustlers.
 We love creating stuff out of nothing.

 And that’s great.
 The world needs creators and ruckus makers like that!
 That drive to build stuff is often the very motivation that got us started as entrepreneurs in the first place.
 But inevitably — soon after you ship the product — you (or worse, your impatient Seed investors) start asking...

-{: .handwriting .c--black}
+{: .handwriting .c--secondary}
 "How do I get people to use this thing?"

 {: .list}